Shelburne, Nova Scotia: Present day

 Shelburne was incorporated as a town on April 4, 1907.
 Some descendants of the first-generation immigrant Loyalists still live in the area today.

 Fishing remains the primary industry with approximately 9.5 million pounds of fish passing through the port annually.
 Other economic activities include tourism, aquaculture, fish processing, and the manufacture of barrels, granite monuments, and marine supplies.

-In 2011, Halifax-based Irving Shipbuilding completed the renovation of the Shelburne Shipbuilding facility, which included the installation of North America's largest marine railway.
 In late 2011, Irving was awarded the largest-ever government shipbuilding contract, valued at approximately $35 billion.
 This is chiefly for work at their Halifax Shipyard, but some work is expected to be done at the Shelburne yard over the 30-year term of the contract.

 Cooke Aquaculture chose Shelburne as a site for a salmon farming operation.
 Plans are to increase the number of farms in the area to eight or more and construct a fish processing plant employing 350 people.
 In February 2012, the Canadian Food Inspection Agency quarantined one site due to a suspected outbreak of infectious salmon anemia (ISA).

 The area is served by a weekly newspaper, The Tri-County Vanguard out of Yarmouth, a large online news operation, radio stations east and west of the town and CBC radio from Halifax, and the regional version of The Chronicle Herald.

 Previous local newspapers included The Coast Guard, published in a building at the same intersection where newspapers were to have been published starting in 1784.
 Prior ones include the General Advertiser, the Port Roseway Gazetteer and Shelburne Advertiser, and the American Gazette.

+On October 19, 2024, Stanley “Tanny” Jacklin was elected mayor, becoming the town’s first mayor of Black descent.